Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Workload-Aware Platform Analysis (RQ3)

 \section{Workload-Aware Platform Analysis (RQ3)}

-Building upon Sections~\ref{sec:RQ1}–\ref{sec:Constraint-aware}, this section develops a workload-aware framework for systematic, quantitative assessment of a candidate hardware platform’s \emph{viability} and \emph{economic optimality} for a given workload.
-Given the workload’s access-interval profile and a fixed platform, we seek to answer the following questions:

-\begin{enumerate} \item \textbf{Viability and optimality:} Does the platform, as configured, satisfy the workload’s throughput and latency targets?
-If so, can it also operate at the economics-optimal (break-even) point? \item \textbf{Binding bottleneck and minimal upgrade:} If not, which hardware resource (DRAM bandwidth/capacity, SSD usable IOPS/bandwidth, or host IOPS) is the binding bottleneck, and what minimal upgrade attains viability and/or the break-even point? \end{enumerate}
+Building on Sections~\ref{sec:RQ1}--\ref{sec:Constraint-aware}, this section introduces a workload-aware framework for quantitatively evaluating a hardware platform’s \emph{viability} and \emph{economic optimality}.
+Given a workload’s access-interval profile and a fixed platform, we further ask: (i) does the system meet throughput and latency targets, and if so, can it operate at the economics-optimal point? (ii) if not, which hardware resource is the limiting factor, and what upgrade achieves viability or optimality?